HUM-331-Princeton/course/README.md

 __site__: This is where Jekyll keeps all the files created when it builds your site from your Markdown files and translated them to HTML.
 You don't ever need to touch anything in this folder.
 All of these files will constantly change as you develop your site.

-__CNAME, LICENSE, README, and script.js__ are all files that you shouldn’t touch.
-The CNAME file would be used if you had a custom domain name instead of one at “github.io,” the license comes from the original writer of Jekyll Now (it’s totally open access), and the README file (which you're reading now) simply explains the repository.
+__LICENSE, README, and script.js__ are all files that you shouldn’t touch.
+The license comes from the original writer of Jekyll Now (it’s totally open access), and the README file (which you're reading now) simply explains the repository to interested parties on GitHub.
 Finally, the script.js file contains the code for the sliding navigation sidebar.

 ## The following folders you are already familiar with from our course blog, so you should know how to add new files following exactly the same model we have for our digital tools assignments: